 - Full mailing instructions for each disbursement check, including full street address and zip code.

-- An signed and completed IRS W-9 Form (link to pdf copy here) for each recipient of accrued interest must be forwarded to the Finance Department before the funds will be released.
-The social security number or tax ID number of each recipient of the accrued interest, as well as their tax mailing address, must be provided for the purpose of issuing 1099s at year end.
-The completed W-9 forms can be faxed to a secure fax line in the Finance Department at (314) 244-7879, and need not be included in as an attachment to the motion.
-A 1099 for interest will only be issued if the amount of interest is $600.00 or more for the recipient.
+- An signed and completed IRS W-9 Form for each recipient of accrued interest must be forwarded to the Finance Department before the funds will be released.
+The social security number or tax ID number of each recipient of the accrued interest, as well as their tax mailing address, must be provided for the purpose of issuing 1099-INTs at year end.
+The completed W-9 forms should be faxed to a secure fax line in the Finance Department at (314) 244-7879, or emailed to the Financial Administrator (call 314-244-7871 for address), and need not be included in as an attachment to the motion.
+A 1099 for interest will only be issued if the amount of interest is $10.00 or more for the recipient.

 Disbursements from the investment accounts will be made by check as the business of the clerk's office allows; no wire transfers are permitted.
 The court maintains the balances of each investment account as of the end of each month.
 The court prefers that disbursement orders do not try to reference current balances in the accounts at the time the order is proposed, since several days will pass between the time the proposed order is filed, signed, docketed and disbursed, additional interest will accrue.
 Exact amounts of the principal may be referenced with directives on the division of interest (prorated, percentage, etc.).
 Normally, the investment account is not closed until shortly before the actual check(s) are disbursed in order to maximize interest earned.
-Disbursement checks may be picked up at the clerk's office if prior arrangements are made with the Financial Administrator.
-The Financial Administrator may be contacted to determine when the check will be available at 314-244-7871.
+Disbursements will be made by check only as the Court deposits funds in the US Treasury and procedures are not currently in place to initiate wire transfers.
+The checks will be sent by UPS/FedEx/Certified US Mail only.
+Parties may not pick up checks.
+If you have any questions, the Financial Administrator may be contacted at 314-244-7871

 You may also wish to refer to Local Rule 13.04 for reference.